Compare Ireland's Cheapest Gas Providers with Selectra Today!

 How Do I Bleed an Oil Boiler?

-Oil boilers work slightly differently as you will have to bleed the boiler itself as opposed to the radiators.
-This happens when you run out of oil, and you need to flush out the boiler itself.
+Oil boilers work slightly differently to other types of boilers as you have to bleed the oil boiler itself as opposed to the radiators as is the case with gas oil.

 In order to bleed your boiler, follow these steps: